Be-Prepared/Be-Prepared.github.io/README.md

 * Location
     * Show your current location using DMS, DDM, or DDD formats for coordinates as well as UTM/UPS and MGRS by tapping on the coordinates.
     * List your speed and accuracy using imperial (feet/miles) or metric (meters/kilometers) by tapping on the relevant fields.
-    * Automatically will use high resolution locations and will calculate your speed and heading even when the device doesn't support these fields.
+    * Automatically will use high resolution locations (GPS) and will calculate your speed and heading even when the device doesn't support these fields.

 * Info
     * Contains a QR code for easy sharing of the application.
 Tapping on the icon copies the website to your clipboard.